 Any Roster received in the Training Center without the evaluation summary attached will be returned to the instructor without cards.

 Many instructors have inquired about getting renewal Heartsaver First Aid Instructor cards.
 Under the 2015 ECC Guidelines, if a BLS Instructor has a current BLS Instructor card, he or she is able to teach any class under the BLS umbrella (except BCLS Instructor courses and rollouts) with just the one card.
 The instructor should teach at least four Heartsaver First Aid or Heartsaver Pediatric First Aid classes in a two year period.

 Alert to BLS Instructors: Please make sure that all topics are covered when teaching Healthcare Provider (bag valve mask, barrier devices, choking and AED).
 Participants must be timed during their 5 cycles of compressions to breaths, 30:2.
-The cost of ALL Heartsaver type course cards will increase to $17 each effective January 1, 2018.
+Heartsaver cards are $17 each.